mattnorris/atom-install/README.md

 # Atom Install

 As [Atom](http://atom.io) has matured, there have been some bumps.
-I have had to uninstall and reinstall Atom due to buggy or sluggish behavior.
+I have had to uninstall/reinstall due to buggy or sluggish behavior.
 These scripts automate most of that process.

 # Install